cap-js/docs/node.js/cds-compile.md

 > As we're using Node's standard [EventEmitter](https://nodejs.org/api/events.html#asynchronous-vs-synchronous),
 > event handlers execute **synchronously** in the order they are registered.

-> [!tip] Note that several of these events coud be emitted for the same model, so ensure your handlers are idempotent.
+> [!tip] Note that several of these events could be emitted for the same model, so ensure your handlers are idempotent.

 ### compile.for.runtime {.event}